Tools of Modern Astronomy

 - Infrared astronomy: detectors, South Pole infrared astronomy and space missions

-- Principles of radio and microwave receivers
+- Construction and resolving power of single-dish radio telescopes, principles of radio and microwave receivers

 - High-energy astronomy: design of UV, X-ray and gamma-ray telescopes and detectors